Term of the Moment

 Files and folders can be copied or moved to another location by literally "dragging" them across the screen.
 "Drag" means placing the cursor over the icon of an item, pressing the left (or sometimes right) mouse button to highlight it, and while keeping the button depressed, moving the selected item across the screen.
 "Drop" means releasing the mouse button when the destination is reached.
 As the icons are dragged, all valid destinations are highlighted.
 To copy and move files using only the menus, see Win Copy/move files/folders.

-Although many Windows applications implement their own drag and drop capabilities, users can copy and move files and folders any time via drag and drop in Explorer (see Win Explorer), as follows:
+Although many Windows applications implement their own drag-and-drop capabilities, users can copy and move files and folders any time via drag and drop in Explorer (see Win Explorer), as follows:

 Drag and Drop - Right Button - Copy or Move